AdobeDocs/target-developers/src/pages/implement/server-side/sdk-guides/on-device-decisioning/troubleshooting.md

 ### Summary of Steps

 1. Ensure the `logger` is configured
-1. Ensure Target Traces is enabled
+2. Ensure Target Traces is enabled
-1. Verify the on-device decisioning *rule artifact* has been retrieved and cached according to the polling interval defined.
+3. Verify the on-device decisioning *rule artifact* has been retrieved and cached according to the polling interval defined.
-1. Validate content delivery via the cached rule artifact by creating a test on-device decisioning activity through the form-based experience composer.
+4. Validate content delivery via the cached rule artifact by creating a test on-device decisioning activity through the form-based experience composer.
+5. Inspect send notification errors

 ## Ensure the logger is configured